Trump, France's Macron to discuss Iran nuclear deal next week

 The official told reporters at a briefing that Trump would also discuss other issues with Macron, including the joint military strike on Syria this month following a suspected chemical weapons attack near Damascus.

+Iran has said it will stick to the accord as long as the other parties respect it, but will "shred" the deal if Washington pulls out.

+"Iran has several options if the United States leaves the nuclear deal.
+Tehran's reaction to America's withdrawal of the deal will be unpleasant," Iranian state TV quoted Iranian Foreign Minister Mohammad Javad Zarif as saying in New York.

-(Reporting by James Oliphant; Writing by Mohammad Zargham; editing by Jonathan Oatis)
+(Reporting by James Oliphant; Writing by Mohammad Zargham; Editing by Jonathan Oatis and Sandra Maler)